Wetland: Fauna

 Many species of fish are highly dependent on wetland ecosystems.
 Seventy-five percent of the United States' commercial fish and shellfish stocks depend solely on estuaries to survive.
-Tropical fish species need mangroves for critical hatchery and nursery grounds and the coral reef system for food.

 Amphibians such as frogs and salamanders need both terrestrial and aquatic habitats in which to reproduce and feed.
 Because amphibians often inhabit depressional wetlands like prairie potholes and Carolina bays, the connectivity among these isolated wetlands is an important control of regional populations.
 While tadpoles feed on algae, adult frogs forage on insects.
 Frogs are sometimes used as an indicator of ecosystem health because their thin skin permits absorption of nutrients and toxins from the surrounding environment resulting in increased extinction rates in unfavorable and polluted environmental conditions.

 Reptiles such as snakes, lizards, turtles, alligators and crocodiles are common in wetlands of some regions.
 In freshwater wetlands of the Southeastern US, alligators are common and a freshwater species of crocodile occurs in South Florida.
-The Florida Everglades is the only place in the world where both crocodiles and alligators coexist.
-The saltwater crocodile inhabits estuaries and mangroves and can be seen along the Eastern coastline of Australia.
-Snapping turtles are one of the many kinds of turtles found in wetlands.
+The Florida Everglades is the only place in the world where both the American crocodiles and American alligators coexist.
+The saltwater crocodile inhabits estuaries and mangroves.
+Snapping turtles also inhabit wetlands.

-Birds, particularly waterfowl and wading birds, use wetlands extensively.
+Birds, particularly waterfowl and waders use wetlands extensively.

-Mammals of wetlands include numerous small and medium-sized species such as voles, bats, muskrats and platypus in addition to large herbivorous and apex predator species such as the beaver, coypu, swamp rabbit, Florida panther, and moose.
+Mammals of wetlands include numerous small and medium-sized species such as voles, bats, muskrats and platypus in addition to large herbivorous and apex predator species such as the beavers, coypu, swamp rabbit, Florida panther, jaguar, and moose.
 Wetlands attract many mammals due to abundant seeds, berries, and other vegetation as food for herbivores, as well as abundant populations of invertebrates, small reptiles and amphibians as prey for predators.

-Invertebrates of wetlands include aquatic insects (such as dragonflies, aquatic bugs and beetles, midges, mosquitoes), crustaceans (such as crabs, crayfish, shrimps, microcrustaceans), mollusks (such as clams, mussels, snails), and worms (such as polychaetes, oligochaetes, leeches), among others.
-Invertebrates comprise more than half of the known animal species in wetlands, and are considered the primary food web link between plants and higher animals (such as fish and birds).
-The low oxygen conditions in wetland water and their frequent flooding and drying (daily in tidal wetlands, seasonally in temporary ponds and floodplains) prevent many invertebrates from inhabiting wetlands, and thus the invertebrate fauna of wetlands is often less diverse than some other kinds of habitat (such as streams, coral reefs, and forests).
-Some wetland invertebrates thrive in habitats that lack predatory fish.
-Many insects only inhabit wetlands as aquatic immatures (nymphs, larvae) and the flying adults inhabit upland habitats, returning to the wetlands to lay eggs.
-For instance, a common hoverfly Syritta pipiens inhabits wetlands as larvae (maggots), living in wet, rotting organic matter; these insects then visit terrestrial flowers as adult flies.